ja0432/Final377/developer_manual.md

 Overview

-This manual provides a guide for future developers who will take over What  Recommendation System.
-The purpose of this document is to ensure a smooth transition by outlining the setup process, API usage, testing methods, and a roadmap for further development.
+This manual provides a guide for future developers who will take over What to Wear?
+System.
+The purpose of this document is to make sure developers arent confused by providing a outlining of the setup process, API usage, testing methods, and a roadmap for further development.

 System Purpose